OliverDrechsler/front_door_intercom_automation/docs/_sources/README.md.txt

 ## Short description

-One Raspberry Pi is connected to a BTCino front-door intercom.
+One Raspberry Pi is connected to a BTIcino front-door intercom.
 It detects when the door bell rings.
 Requests either from a Raspberry PI (Zero) with Camera a photo
 or from a Blink Cam (depends on defined configuration in config.yaml).